This article provides an overview of divorce investigation and infidelity investigation terminology, reports, resources

-Before beginning your divorce investigation, please note that divorce law is different in each state.
-In addition to conducting investigations related to the dissolution of marriage or searching for divorce records, private investigators may engage in financial investigations to determine the assets owned by either spouse.
-Private detectives use a variety of Spy Gear to conduct covert surveillance to capture spouse’s activities.
+Before beginning your divorce investigation, please note that divorce law differs in each state.
+In addition to conducting investigations related to the dissolution of marriage or searching for divorce records, private investigators may conduct financial investigations to determine the assets owned by either spouse.
+Private detectives use a variety of Spy Gear to conduct covert surveillance to capture the spouse’s activities.

-If you’re a private detective who needs to locate records related to a marriage or the dissolution of one, run an online Marriage Record search at BeenVerified.
-If you or your client wishes to file the necessary paperwork themselves, visit our Divorce Forms section and get all of the forms necessary to get a divorce or annulment for each state.
+If you’re a private detective who needs to locate records related to a marriage or the dissolution of one, run an online background investigation, including a public records search at BeenVerified.
+If you or your client wishes to file the paperwork themselves, visit our Divorce Forms section and get all the forms necessary to get a divorce or annulment for each state.

-If you’re looking for more information, resources or the latest news, check out Divorce Magazine.
-The mag provides individuals and families who are going through the transition of separation and divorce with information, support, and guidance.
+If you want more information, resources, or the latest news, check out Divorce Magazine.
+The mag provides individuals and families going through the transition of separation and divorce with information, support, and guidance.